 Sugar: The amount of sugar you will need depends upon how sweet your cherries are.
 Please do a taste test before you bake.
 As usual, I relied on raw sugar, but regular sugar, cane sugar, or palm sugar will work like a charm.

-Vegan galette: Replace the butter with chilled coconut oil or plant-based butter as I did for my vegan lavender peach galette.
+Vegan galette: Replace the butter with chilled coconut oil or plant-based butter.

 Gluten-free galette: You have quite a few options here.
-Either use buckwheat flour as I did for my chai spiced plum galette.
-Or use any gluten-free mixes from your favorite brand.
-I did the same with my strawberry apple galette.
+Either use buckwheat flour or use any gluten-free mixes from your favorite brand.

 Serving the cherry galette